 You can invest directly in property – this may be a property to sell later for profit (called capital gain), or a rental property.
 Some people buy and sell, or build and sell, the home they live in for profit.
-You can also invest through managed funds, property syndicates or listed property funds.
-These types of property investment give you the advantages of property ownership without having to purchase and manage the property investment yourself.

 It’s your 'intention' when buying a property that differentiates your family home from a property investment.
 If your intention is to sell for profit, then that property is considered an investment – even if you live in it.